Pain has a huge and growing impact on patients, families, communities and healthcare systems around the globe.1

 Mitlödi, Switzerland

-Our Active Pharmaceutical Ingredient (API) plant serves almost 20 countries and achieved record production volumes in 2024.
+Our Active Pharmaceutical Ingredient (API) plant serves almost 20 countries.
 It produces one-third of all tramadol worldwide – with 30 years of experience.

 Origgio, Italy